liferay/liferay-docs/discover/deployment/articles/06-upgrading-liferay/01-speed-up-upgrade.markdown

 Now that you have removed unused objects from your non-production environment and tested your changes, you can use Liferay's API to remove the same objects from your production environment.
 By removing the objects from production and testing your changes before upgrading, you can more easily troubleshoot any issues, knowing that they're not related to upgrade processes.
-Another benefit of doing this in your current production environment is that its performance and maintenance will be improved meanwhile you work on upgrading to the new version of @product@.
+Another benefit of doing this even while you work through the upgrade is that your production environment will perform better and be easier to maintain.

 ## Conclusion [](id=conclusion)